19hours/sg-statutes/Acts/Financial Advisers Act.md

 “securities” has the same meaning as in section 2(1) of the Securities and Futures Act;

-“securities exchange” means a corporation that is approved by the Authority under section 9 of the Securities and Futures Act as a securities exchange;
+“securities exchange” has the same meaning as in section 2(1) of the Securities and Futures Act;

+[2/2005 wef 01/07/2005]

 “share” has the same meaning as in section 4(1) of the Companies Act (Cap 50);